unoplatform/workshops/test-docs.md

 To test the workshop follow these instructions:

 1. Clone the main Uno Platform repo.
-If this is already cloned, make sure the branch you're running is up-to-date with the master branch.
+If this is already cloned, make sure the branch you're running is up-to-date with the upstream master branch.
 1. Open the *doc\import_extenal_docs_test.ps1* script in an editor, and modify the *workshops* element to point to the branch you want to test (if it's commented out, you may need to uncomment it first):

     ```bash